AHSomerset/EHCP-Digital_Assistant-Autogen/instructions/writer_guidance_s2.md

 ### Overall Style Guide
 *   All content must be written in accessible, plain English.
-Where possible, use a style similar to that in appendix A.
+Where possible, use a style similar to that used in appendix A.
 *   The overall tone should be friendly and caring towards the child.
 *   Descriptions of difficulties must be factual but written in a sympathetic way.
 Avoid blunt statements.
 *   Direct quotations from source documents are good.
 Do NOT use quotation marks even when quoting directly.